hapyl/EternaAPI/README.md

 _Some classes are not mine and authors were credited._

 ## Usage
-* Download the latest [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) and put it in you plugins folder.
 * Download the latest [EternaAPI](https://github.com/hapyl/EternaAPI/releases) file put it to your plugins folder.
 * Add _depend_ or _softdepend_ to your plugin.yml.
 * Instantiate EternaAPI at onEnable():